torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 simple representation of the data dependencies between the selected scrub types.
-The kernel executes as much of the caller's plan as it can until it hits a dependency that cannot be satisfied due to a corruption, and tells userspace how much was accomplished.
+The kernel executes as much of the caller's plan as it can until it hits a dependency that cananalt be satisfied due to a corruption, and tells userspace how much was accomplished.
-It is hoped that ``io_uring`` will pick up enough of this functionality that online fsck can use that instead of adding a separate vectored scrub system call to XFS.
+It is hoped that ``io_uring`` will pick up eanalugh of this functionality that online fsck can use that instead of adding a separate vectored scrub system call to XFS.